anshpayal/SnipURL/README.md

     3. To connect react app with supabase `connect` -> `App Framework` select React and Vite -> Copy the given code from `utils/supabase.ts`.
     4. Create a src/db/supabase.js file and paste the copied code.
     5. Create tables.
 - Install react router dom library.
+- Install "yup" library for input validation and "react-spinners" for loading spinner.